30Msearchtime/discord-welcome-bot/README.md

 - Toggleable direct messaging and channel messaging features through the config file.

-For more detailed information about Discord.js and its features, visit the Discord.js Guide.
+For more detailed information about Discord.js and its features, visit the [Discord.js Guide](https://discordjs.guide/#before-you-begin).

 ## Contributing

-Contributions to the Discord Welcome Bot are welcome.
-Please open an issue first to discuss what you would like to change or improve.
+Contributions, issues, and feature requests are welcome!
+Feel free to check [issues page](https://github.com/30Msearchtime/discord-welcome-bot/issues).

 ## License